Île Saint-Paul: 19th century

 The first good map of the island was not drawn up until 1857, when the Austrian frigate Novara landed a team which studied the flora, fauna, and geology from November to December.

 On the 2nd of January 1865, the Confederate warship, the CSS Shenandoah, stopped briefly at Saint-Paul on its way to Australia.
 The ship had difficulty passing through the thick kelp field growing in the island's sheltered interior harbor.
 Several sailors explored the island and returned with a penguin, some eggs, and a chicken.
 They also surprised two French fishermen who informed the Confederates that they were used to seeing no one for six to eight months of the year.

 In 1871, a British troop transport, HMS Megaera, was wrecked on the island.
-Most of the 400 persons on board had to remain upwards of three months before being taken off.
+Most of the 400 persons on board had to remain upwards of three months before being rescued.
 A short, impressionistic account of the two French residents encountered by the shipwrecked crew appears in Judith Schalansky's Atlas of Remote Islands (2010).

 In September 1874, a French astronomical mission conveyed by the sailing ship La Dive spent just over three months on Saint-Paul to observe the transit of Venus; geologist Charles Vélain took the opportunity to make a significant geological survey of the island.

-In 1889, Charles Lightoller, who was later to become famous as the Second Officer of the RMS Titanic, was shipwrecked here for eight days when the sailing barque Holt Hill ran aground.
+In 1889, Charles Lightoller, who was later to become famous as the Second Officer of the RMS Titanic, whose sinking he survived, was shipwrecked here for eighty eight days when the sailing barque Holt Hill ran aground.
 He describes the shipwreck and the island in his autobiography, Titanic and Other Ships.
 Lightoller speculated that pirates used the island and their treasure could be buried in its caves.

 In 1892, the crew of the French sloop Bourdonnais, followed by the ship L'Eure in 1893, again took possession of Saint-Paul and Amsterdam Island in the name of the French government.